Philadelphia Welcomes Archbishop Chaput

-During the rite of installation at the cathedral, jubilant attendees were prepared to set those controversies aside, at least for the day.
+During the Mass of installation at the cathedral, jubilant attendees were prepared to set those controversies aside, at least for the day.
 Indeed, local Church officials and lay leaders suggested that the new archbishop would soon come to appreciate the vitality of the city’s myriad Catholic institutions, backed by generous and faithful believers.

-There are 1,464,938 Catholics in Philadelphia, making it the sixth-largest Catholic diocese in the country by population.
+There are 1,464,938 Catholics in Philadelphia, making it the sixth-largest diocese in the country by population.
 Archbishop Chaput will oversee 266 parishes and 396 active priests.

 “And in engaging that work, we need to be Catholics first.
 Jesus Christ is the center of our lives, and the Church is our mother and teacher.
 Everything we do should flow from that.

 “What we embark on today is an arranged marriage, where someone who loves you, the Holy Father, is also someone who loves me.
 And the Holy Father knows in his wisdom that we will make a good family together.
 So we should see each other as gifts.
 I receive you as a gift from the Holy Father; and you receive me and my service as a gift from the Holy Father.
 And this requires us to make a commitment, an act of the will, to love one another, to be patient with one another, and to lay down our lives for one another.”

 At the beginning of Mass, the chargé d’affaires of the apostolic nunciature to the United States, Msgr.
 Jean-Marie Lantheaume, read Pope Benedict XVI’s letter announcing the appointment of Archbishop Chaput.
 Archbishop Pietro Sambi, the apostolic nuncio to the United States, who might normally have read the letter at a Mass of installation, died July 27, following complications from lung surgery.
 The Holy See has yet to appoint a successor.